RebornBeat/Hearth/README.md

     data model at write time, not by convention.
 16. **Supervision demand is a first-class measurement.** How much external control a system requires to remain correct is a capability dimension, reported per run.
-17. **The depth family is never collapsed.** Eight depths, one vector — collapsing them destroys exactly the information the benchmark exists to produce.
+17. **The depth family is never collapsed.** Nine depths, one vector — collapsing them destroys exactly the information the benchmark exists to produce.
 18. **Every counterfactual declares its tier.** State-bound, checkpoint re-execution, or world-generation — no simulation pretends to be more valid than it is.